pdeford/fcbb2-project/README.md

 As a basis for my comparisons, I will do some initial comparisons to these summaries listed in table 1 of the netMHC paper:

 <img src="images/netmhc_table1.png" width="600"/>

+#### April 7, 2017

+* I am going to focus on peptides length 9 or 10
+* Given an alphabet of 20 amino acids, this corresponds to 0.5-10 trillion possible peptides.
+* There are only about 20,000 peptides sampled across all human alleles in this data set.
+This is probably an overestimation as well, because some shorter peptides may be subsequences of the longer peptides.
+* The netMHC paper provides a 6-letter alphabet to cut down on the dimensionality.
+This new alphabet is as follows:
+  * A = "GAS"
+  * B = "CTDV"
+  * C = "P"
+  * D = "NLIQMEH"
+  * E = "KFRY"
+  * F = "W"
+* This corresponds to only 10-60 million possible peptides.
+* Manual inspection of the 10mer peptides with the highest and lowest affinities for HLA-A-0201, we see closely related peptides.
+  * Highest affinity sequences:
+    - `FLLPLTSLVI`
+    - `YLFDYPHFEA`
+    - `FLPIIFDAFL`
+    - `LLLEWLAEVV`
+    - `ELYNKPLYEV`
+  * Lowest affinity sequences
+    - `TPGPGVRYPL`
+    - `ALYLVCGERG`
+    - `TNIRQAGVQY`
+    - `RQAGVQYSRA`
+    - `IRQAGVQYSR`
+  * High affinity sequences seem to have `L*EV`, `F*P`.
+  * Low affinity sequences seem to have `GC*Y`.
+  * If these are the significant sequences, they seem to __not be position dependent__.
+This is significant because it means we can learn a smaller model with few parameters, and then find the best score on any given peptide.